CygnusDAO/token/README.md

 - `1.0.0` - Was deployed on Polygon (PoS) and Arbitrum.
 Calculated epoch on the fly, causing the contract to be out of sync if no tx made it advance manually.
 (Oct 10 2023)
 - `2.0.0` - Introduces a variable to keep track of epochs internally.
 Removes unneeded checks when claiming CYG and some gas optimizations.
 (Jan 10 2024)

+# LayerZero + Starknet!

+The CYG token is a LayerZero OFT, meaning the token is native to each chain.
+The token on Ethereum is also integrated wtih Starknet Core to allow CYG to be bridged between these two, as
+LayerZero does not support Starknet yet.

 # CYG Token Rewarder

 The Pillars Of Creation is a contract that allows borrowers and lenders to collect CYG based on how much they have deposited at the core contracts.